Decentralized Online Riemannian Optimization Beyond Hadamard Manifolds: Decentralized Online Riemannian Optimization: Bandit Feedback

 In the two-point bandit setting, the additional terms introduced by the smoothing operation are controlled by the smoothing parameter $\delta$.
 By selecting a sufficiently small $\delta$, the approximation error and the loss of convexity due to smoothing can be made negligible.
-Specifically, for the static regret derivation, it suffices to choose $\delta = O(1/\sqrt{T})$, ensuring that the extra cost introduced by smoothing does not affect the overall regret rate.
-Building on these observations, we present the following theorem, which establishes the first $O(\sqrt{T})$ static regret bound for decentralized online Riemannian optimization under the two-point bandit feedback setting. \begin{theorem}[Static Regret-Bandit Feedback] Suppose that assumptions \ref{assum:com}, \ref{assum:cur}, and \ref{assum:fun} hold.
-Let $x_{i,t,1}$ and $x_{i,t,2}$ be points generated by Algorithm \ref{alg:DOR_ban}.
-If we take $\delta=O(1/\sqrt{T})$ and $\tau = O(\delta)$, the expected regret of Algorithm \ref{alg:DOR_ban} is bounded by
+Specifically, for the static regret derivation, it suffices to choose $\delta = O(1/T)$, ensuring that the extra cost introduced by smoothing does not affect the overall regret rate.
+Building on these observations, we present the following theorem, which establishes the {\it first} $O(\sqrt{T})$ static regret bound for decentralized online Riemannian optimization under the two-point bandit feedback setting.